What is the Spring Equinox?

 The Fall Equinox

 The fall or autumn equinox generally falls between September 21st and 23rd, although it can fall on September 24th.
 In 2020, the fall equinox takes place on September 22nd, as in 2021, while the date will be September 23rd in 2022 and 2023.
-This equinox, unlike its spring counterpart, doesn’t herald in rebirth, life, and warmer weather, but rather death, decay, darkness, and coldness.
+This equinox, unlike its spring counterpart, doesn’t herald in rebirth, life, and warmer weather, but rather a death, decay, darkness, and coldness.

 However, the fall equinox isn’t something to fear or be saddened by.
 The darker months may appear to be grim in nature, but they are also opportunities to consider all that we’ve accomplished throughout the year.
 It’s important to use these darker months as an opportunity to plan what you’ll accomplish when spring rolls in.
-Think about your goals, focus on what you wish to achieve, and begin taking steps to making your dreams a reality.
+Think about your goals, focus on what you wish to achieve, and begin taking steps to make your dreams a reality.

 Ancient Cultures and the Spring Equinox